kakavi/metabase/docs/users-guide/08-dashboard-filters.md

 - When you activate a dashboard filter, any card that isn’t wired up to the filter will fade out to indicate it’s not being filtered.
 If you activate more than one filter at the same time, cards will fade out unless they’re wired up to *every* active filter.
 - If you have a card with multiple series on it that you want to use with a dashboard filter, then just make sure to select a field to be filtered for each of the series in the card.
 - While connecting cards to a filter, you might see a warning message that says, `The values in this field don’t overlap with the values of any other fields you’ve chosen`.
 For example, maybe you selected the `Type of Pants` field for one card, but the `Types of Boats` field for another card; if you’re using those fields for the same filter, this is problematic because the filter would then give options to the user that wouldn't work for both cards (like, `Chinos, Jeans, Kayak, Slacks, Yacht`).
-Metabase prefers to prevent such silliness.
+Kenga Analytics prefers to prevent such silliness.
 - You can’t use a dashboard filter with a field in a question if that field is already being used in the definition of the question.
 For example, say you have a question called `Orders in January`, which counts all the orders and has a filter on the `Date Order Was Placed` field to only select the orders placed January — you can’t then connect a dashboard filter to the `Orders in January` card through the `Date Order Was Placed` field, because that field is already being used to filter the underlying question's data.

 ---